Graduate Recruitment, Enhancement and Travel (GREAT) Program

 The GREAT Program was proposed by Texas A&M’s Council of Principal Investigators (CPI), Texas A&M’s faculty research leaders, who were seeking a way to elevate graduate and professional education by recruiting more high-achieving students.
 The CPI worked with university administrators to garner the required resources and shape the program to ensure that students who would be good candidates for external fellowships would receive financial packages comparable to those offered by the nation’s top universities.
 Competing for and adding exceptional talent to our graduate student body will augment the educational experiences of all students, increase research productivity, and elevate institutional performance.

-As the unit administering the program, the Graduate and Professional School thanks the CPI, President Kathy Banks, and Interim Vice President for Research Jack Baldauf for their important work on this initiative.
+As the unit administering the program, the Graduate and Professional School thanks the CPI, President M. Katherine Banks, and Vice President for Research Jack Baldauf for their important work on this initiative.
 We look forward to the positive impact the GREAT Program will undoubtedly make on recruiting and will continue to seek ways to work with the CPI and other stakeholders to elevate graduate and professional education at Texas A&M and keep the university on an upward trajectory in building our global reputation.

 Doctoral students, faculty, and graduate programs are strongly encouraged to seek funding from sources external to Texas A&M University.
 Annual graduate “top-off” supplements will be provided to incentivize this activity and amplify its impact.
 The goal of the supplements is to ensure that doctoral students receive a full funding package when they are awarded an eligible nationally competitive dissertation and multi-year external fellowships or selected to be funded by eligible federal training grants, and federal research grant supplements promoting diversity.
 A full funding package annually includes